AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 FileLibrary.Properties.Settings
 -------------------------------
 Settings that control the Argos file processing library.
-This library is used in multiple executables, and each executable has a copy of these settings, so the defaults may be vary.
+This library is used in multiple executables, and each executable has a copy of these settings, so the defaults may vary.

 ========================  ===================  ====================================================================================
 Setting                   Default              Valid Values